-2.6\Retired members
+2.6 RETIRED MEMBERS

-- 2.6.1\A member may apply at any time for retired membership if she/he has had at least two years' continuous membership immediately prior to their retirement from employment within those areas of work set out in Rule C.1 and who are in receipt of a pension and who are not in other paid employment. - 2.6.2\Retired members shall be entitled to attend branch meetings and to vote on issues not relating to the pay and conditions of members in employment.
+- 2.6.1 A member may apply at any time for retired membership if she/he has had at least two years' continuous membership immediately prior to their retirement from employment within those areas of work set out in Rule C.1 and who are retired. - 2.6.2 Retired members who return to paid employment, which falls within the scope of Rule C.1 will be obliged to pay the appropriate subscription rate to remain in UNISON membership.
+Such members will be able to resume retired member status on ceasing paid employment. - Retired members, who return to paid employment, which falls outside the scope of Rule C.1 will cease holding retired member status.
+Such members may apply to resume UNISON retired member status when they cease paid employment. - 2.6.3 Retired members shall be entitled to attend branch meetings and to vote on issues not relating to the pay and conditions of members in employment.
 They will be entitled to stand for office and vote only for positions in the Retired Members' Organisation unless otherwise determined by the National Executive Council or as otherwise provided for in these Rules.